 Summary:

 The Boulder Mountain Property is located in the Similkameen region of South Western British Columbia.
+The Boulder Mountain Property consists of five contiguous claims comprising 891.97 ha.
 The Boulder Mountain is underlain by andesitic to locally dacitic flows and pyroclastic of the upper Triassic Nicola group.
 These rocks are uncomformably overlain by felsic to intermediate volcanics of the middle to upper cretaceous Spence’s bridge group.
 These volcanic rocks are highly prospective for epithermal style gold mineralization.

 Location: